Nadeeka Lakmali

-Nadeeka Lakmali Bambarenda Liyanage (born September 18, 1981 in Elpitiya, Galle) is a Sri Lankan javelin thrower.
+Nadeeka Lakmali Bambarenda Liyanage (born 18 September 1981 in Elpitiya, Galle) is a Sri Lankan javelin thrower.
 She is regarded one of the finest javelin throwers in Sri Lanka with global fame.
-She is also attached with the Sri Lankan Army and current national record holder in women's javelin throw event.
+She is also attached with the Sri Lanka Army Volunteer Force and current national record holder in women's javelin throw event.

 Life

 Liyaanage won a bronze medal for the same category at the 2007 Asian Athletics Championships in Amman, Jordan, achieving her best throw at 52.59 metres.

 Lakmali represented Sri Lanka at the 2008 Summer Olympics in Beijing, where she competed for the women's javelin throw.
 She performed the best throw of 54.28 metres, on her third and final attempt, finishing forty-third overall in the qualifying rounds.

 She represented Sri Lanka at the 2010 Commonwealth Games which was held in New Delhi where she finished at seventh place in women's javelin throw event clearing a distance of 53.36 meters.
-Lakmali improved her personal best and national record to 59.32 metres on June 30, 2013 in Pihtipudas, Finland.
+Lakmali improved her personal best and national record to 59.32 metres on 30 June 2013 in Pihtipudas, Finland.

 Lakmali gained first place in all 3 stages of 2013 Asian Athletics Grand Prix to win gold after clearing a distance of 56.83m during the first leg which was held at Thammasat University Ground.
 Later she renewed her national record to 60.16 at the 2013 Asian Athletics Championships in Pune, India along with winning the silver medal in the women's javelin throw event behind China's Li Lingwei.
 She also qualified for the IAAF world championships in Moscow in August.
 Just before the world championships, Lakmali competed in Sri Lanka Army Volunteer Forces' Inter-Regiment Athletics Championships where she broke her own national record once again.
 She achieved 60.64 metres.
 Lakmali qualified for the finals of the Javelin throw in 2013 IAAF world championships with a best of 60.39m from the Group B. Even though she was not able to match the automatic qualifying mark of 61.50m, she entered the finals as the next best performance from Group A and B. With this performance she became only the second athlete from Sri Lanka after sprinter Susanthika Jayasinghe to reach the final round at an IAAF World Athletics Championship.
 She finished 12th and last position in the final clearing a distance of 58.16m.